Westchester County Airport: History

 In the summer of 1981 Air Florida's timetable listed international nonstop Boeing 737-200 service to Bermuda from the airport.

-In June 2005, a drunken teenager and two of his friends stole a Cessna 172 from nearby Danbury Municipal Airport around 1AM and landed on a taxiway at Westchester County Airport around 4AM.
+In June 2005, a drunken teenager and two of his friends stole a Cessna 172 from nearby Danbury Municipal Airport around 1 a.m. and landed on a taxiway at Westchester County Airport around 4 a.m.
 The aircraft was low on fuel and allegedly flying erratically.
 HPN airport was closed at the time and no runway lights were illuminated.
 Police arrived on the scene and reported beer bottles falling out of the aircraft as they arrested the teens, all of whom were charged with various felonies relating to the unauthorized use of the aircraft, theft, and alcohol impairment.

-JetBlue began service at the airport in 2007 and is currently the airport's largest carrier with 14 daily round-trips to 8 destinations, 5 of which are year-round and in Florida—Fort Lauderdale, Fort Myers, Orlando, Tampa, and West Palm Beach.
-The 6th, 7th, and 8th are seasonal service to Charleston (SC), Nantucket, and Martha’s Vineyard.
+JetBlue began service at the airport in 2007 and is currently the airport's largest carrier by scheduled passengers.

-In June 2009, Cape Air commenced service to Westchester with flights to Nantucket and Martha's Vineyard in Massachusetts.
-They then introduced service to Lebanon Municipal Airport in New Hampshire in early 2010.
-In the summer of 2022, they eliminated all flights out of White Plains except for subsidized essential air service routes from Lebanon.
-There are no plans to return this service in the future.
+In June 2009, Cape Air commenced service to Westchester with flights to Martha's Vineyard and Nantucket in Massachusetts.
+They then introduced service to Lebanon (NH) in early 2010.
+In Summer 2022, they eliminated all flights out of White Plains except for subsidized essential air service routes from Lebanon.

-In June 2010, a regional airline affiliate for Air Canada announced it would cease all flights into the airport.
-Commuter code sharing service with Beechcraft turboprop aircraft was flown on behalf of Air Canada for several years between the airport and Toronto.
-This ended international flights until service to the Bahamas began in 2011.
-The airport currently does not have any international nonstop service.